Universal Studios Japan: Lands and attractions

-The attractions are spread across eleven different areas.
-The tenth area, The Wizarding World of Harry Potter, opened on 15 July 2014 with its flagship attraction, Harry Potter and the Forbidden Journey.
+The attractions are spread across ten different areas.
+The Wizarding World of Harry Potter, opened on 15 July 2014 with its flagship attraction, Harry Potter and the Forbidden Journey.
 The area and its attractions were modeled after its previous iterations at Universal Orlando and Universal Studios Hollywood.
-Its eleventh area, Super Nintendo World, opened after several delays on 18 March 2021.
+The tenth and newest area, Super Nintendo World, opened after several delays on 18 March 2021.

 Hollywood

 Based on the neighborhood of Hollywood, Los Angeles.